High fidelity CNOT gates in photonic integrated circuits using composite segmented directional couplers: Methods

 The experimental setup is shown in Fig. \ref{fig:cnotsetup}.
-Our photon pair source utilizes type-0 SPDC process tuned to generate degenerate photon pairs at 1550 nm.
-The signal and idler were ejected to the same polarization-maintaining (PM) fiber and separated using a polarization controller and a polarizing beam splitter.
+Our photon pair source (OzOptics Ruby) utilizes type-0 SPDC process in periodically poled lithium niobate waveguide and tuned to generate degenerate photon pairs at 1550 nm.
+The signal and idler were ejected to the same polarization-maintaining (PM) fiber and separated using a polarization controller (PC) and a polarizing beam splitter.
 One arm was coupled to a motorized delay stage and a half-wave plate, which were used to maximize the HOM interference visibility.
 Both arms were directed into separate PM fibers, and each photon was independently coupled into one of the qubit inputs of the photonic CNOT chip.

 The output state was collected using a matched PM fiber array and directed to a set of superconducting nanowire single-photon detectors (SNSPDs) manufactured by Quantum Opus.
 Coincidence detection was performed using a TimeTagger 20 (Swabian Instruments), with a coincidence window of 500 ps Each data point was acquired over 4000 seconds.
-Non-interfering outputs were measured to have 1 coincidence per second on average.
+Non-interfering outputs yielded approximately one coincidence per second on average.

 Input and output coupling is achieved by aligning the Gaussian fiber mode to the on-chip guided mode using a grating coupler array designed for 1550 nm and an 8$\degree$ incidence angle.